Bernard M. Jones

 Bernard Maurice Jones II (born 1979) is a United States district judge of the United States District Court for the Western District of Oklahoma and a former magistrate judge of the same court.

 Early life and education

-Jones was born in northeast Oklahoma City, and attended Bishop McGuinness High School.
+Jones was born and raised in Oklahoma City, and attended Bishop McGuinness Catholic High School.
 Jones earned his Bachelor of Arts from Southern Methodist University and his Juris Doctor from Notre Dame Law School.

 Career

 Jones was in private practice, where he focused on commercial and labor and employment law, first at Porter Wright Morris & Arthur, LLP in Columbus, Ohio, and later in the Oklahoma City office of McAfee & Taft.
+He would later transition into higher education where he served as a member of the administrative faculty at Oklahoma City University School of the Law, becoming the first person of color to attain the rank of associate dean.

 State court service

 In 2012, he was appointed as a District Judge for Oklahoma County District Court, where he presided over the family and domestic relations and civil dockets and oversaw the District's Drug Court and Mental Health Court programs.

 A case Jones presided over drew national attention in 2014 when he ultimately denied a request by an Oklahoma school district to replay a high school football game that was allegedly botched by referees, noting that it was not up to the court to intervene in such a decision.